 It’s important to review your earnings record carefully to make sure you’re getting appropriate credit for the money you’ve earned from working or self-employment.
 It’s your earnings that determine the number of credits you receive and your benefit amount.
 If those earnings aren’t being reported correctly by you or your employer, then that could shrink the benefits you receive once you retire.

 If you see an error on your record, you can call the Social Security Administration at 1-800-722-1213 to have it corrected.
 You’ll need to have your W-2 or tax returns for any years you’re disputing ready to verify your income.

 The Bottom Line

 Your Social Security Statement is just one of several things you can use to map out your retirement goals and plan.
 You can also take advantage of investment, retirement and Social Security calculators to figure out how much money you’ll need to save to secure your financial future.
 If you haven’t created a my Social Security account yet, consider setting up one today so you can start tracking your Social Security Statements.

 Social Security Planning Tips

 - You may want to meet with your financial advisor at least once a year to discuss Social Security and evaluate how your retirement plan is coming along.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.